Physics-50/Module-2/docs/weak3.md

 + a calculation of the speed of sound with uncertainty based on your line of best fit to the previous plot

++ A statement responding to the following question: Based on the Matlab provided fit parameters, particularly the reduced $$\chi^2$$ value, do your error bars appear to do a good job representing the uncertainty in the experiment?
+Please answer in 1-2 sentences.